Ricky Padilla-Del Vallerickyyyy@uw.edu

 Gene Expression, Cell Cycle & Chromosome Biology

 While mobile genetic elements inflate and sculpture the host genome, intrinsic genomic defenses arise in response to battle change and reestablish order.
-This co-evolutionary interplay allows pathogens like the retrotransposon Long Interspersed Element 1 (LINE-1) to generate biologically expensive changes that translate into mutagenic events, and consequently disease.
-As part of the McLaughlin Lab, I use evolutionary-guided methods driven by phylogenetics and experimental evolution to functionally access and describe the nature and dynamics of LINE-1 diversification and its consequences in individual human genomes.
+This co-evolutionary interplay allows pathogens like the retrotransposon Long Interspersed Element 1 (LINE-1) generate biologically expensive changes.
+As part of the McLaughlin Lab, I use evolutionary-guided methods driven by phylogenetics and experimental evolution to functionally access and describe the nature and dynamics of LINE-1 diversification and its consequences in shaping human genomes.